Skip to main content

 • Consider alternative airports for departures, arrivals or connections.
 In addition to winter weather, the overall volume of passengers and flights in certain airports can pose problems.
 In cities like Los Angeles, New York and Chicago, alternative airports aren’t too far out of town and tend to be less crowded.
 For Vancouver, a secondary airport is located in Abbotsford.

 • Ensure important documents are in order.
 Check that your passport and other identification are valid and up-to-date, and that you have necessary entry visas if they’re required.
-If relevant, get an International Driver’s License and local currency before you leave.
-Keep backup copies of your Travel Insurance policy, itinerary, passport and credit cards with someone you trust back home.
+If relevant, get an International Driving Permit and local currency before you leave.
+Take photos of your Travel Insurance policy, itinerary and reservations.

 • Get necessary vaccinations and ensure you’re covered for medical emergencies.
 Travel emergency medical insurance is essential any time you travel outside of BC.
 Many insurance providers, such as BCAA Travel Insurance, are available for a single trip or an annual multi-trip plan for coverage on multiple trips all year long.